 September 27 2019 - Money management is one of the most important factors of a successful business.

-These days, more and more new businesses are failing at this, with 60% of startups going bust within their
+These days, more and more new businesses are failing at this, with 60% of startups going bust within their first three years.

 To make sure yours avoids this fate, you'll have to figure out how to pay yourself as a business owner.

 In this post, we'll break it down for you.

 Tips on How to Pay Yourself as a Business Owner

 If you're worried about the complexities of the payroll process, don't be.
 Here's how to navigate it as the head of your company.

 As a small business owner, it can be difficult to set yourself a salary.